 DETERMINE IF YOUR HR AND PAYROLL SYSTEMS ARE SUPPORTING THE GROWTH OF YOUR BUSINESS OR HINDERING IT.

 Experts have weighed in on the top trends shaping the workplace.
-At the top of the list are improved human capital management (HCM) systems for workforce data and the associated analytics.
+At the top of the list are improved human resource management systems (HRMS) for workforce data and the associated analytics.
 It’s all about the data and how to use it to make better employee and business decisions.
 With a new federal administration, the future of the Affordable Care Act (ACA) and its reporting requirements is hazy.
 The outcome of the overtime mandate is unclear.
 The importance of managing your data is not.
 Find out if your current HR and payroll systems are ready for an upgrade or just needs a little finessing for a successful 2017.